wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/point-to-point-rabbitmq.md

-# Point to Point Messaging using RabbitMQ
+# A queue used to deliver a message to a consumer

 !!!
 Note
     <b>Work in progress!</b>